open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/how-to-guides/data-quality-observability/profiler/tab.md

 ---
-title: Profiler and Data Quality Tab
+title: Profiler Tab
-slug: /how-to-guides/data-quality-profiler/tab
+slug: /how-to-guides/data-quality-observability/profiler/tab
 ---

-# Profiler and Data Quality Tab
+# Profiler Tab

 The Profiler & Data Quality tab is displayed only for Tables.
 It has three sub-tabs for **Table Profile, Column Profile, and Data Quality**.